dirkpetersen/our-chat/README.md

 ## Prepare Server

 Run the [prepare-server.sh](https://raw.githubusercontent.com/dirkpetersen/our-chat/refs/heads/main/prepare-server.sh) script as root user to install docker and prepare the ochat user account.
-You can also start it as a normal user if you have requested the corrent [sudo config](#i-dont-have-root-permissions)
+You can also start it as a normal user if you have requested the correct [sudo config](#i-dont-have-root-permissions)

 ```
 curl https://raw.githubusercontent.com/dirkpetersen/our-chat/refs/heads/main/prepare-server.sh?token=$(date +%s) | bash